mavryk-network/mavryk-protocol/docs/user/mockup.rst

 ==========================================================

 The persistent state of the mockup mode is highly protocol-dependent.
-But Tezos is self-amending: protocols regularly evolve from one to the next.
+But Mavryk is self-amending: protocols regularly evolve from one to the next.
 When a protocol switch happens on-chain, the protocol state is automatically migrated to the format used by the new protocol.